Dibyanshu-gtm/ImageCaptioning/README.md

 ## Dataset Requirements

 We would be using Flickr8K_ dataset .
-As the name suggests the particular dataset contains
+As the name suggests the particular dataset contains around 8000 images with around 5 captions per image.
+The reason is because it is realistic and relatively small so that you can download it and build models on your workstation using a CPU.

+The Dataset can be downloaded through the request form at this [Dataset Request](https://illinois.edu/fb/sec/1713398)